xeightfour/Volks-Quotes/hiphop.md

-We gonna prove once and for all that all these people talking bout a East Coast West Coast war they like the Juda's was to Jesus
+We gonna prove once and for all that all these people talking bout a East Coast West Coast war they like the Judas was to Jesus.
 They only here to cause confusion.
 We here to bring money and to bring change.
-They here to bring confusion All these weak rappers Nas and all these suckaz they battling off East and West like it's a game.
-This ain't no game If this was chess, we'd be yelling checkmate three muthafuckin' years ago.
-Cuz we been beat these muthafuckaz
+They here to bring confusion.
+All these weak rappers Nas and all these suckaz they battling off East and West like it's a game.
+This ain't no game.
+If this was chess, we'd be yelling checkmate three muthafuckin' years ago.
+Cuz we been beat these muthafuckaz.

 Mr., Makaveli movin' pieces like telekinesis
 It's like a chess game, let's play wit' real pieces

-**PACs hologram is more real than most rappers today**
+- PAC's hologram is more real than most rappers today.

 Hey mister prankster, prankster, story book gangsta Back in '86 you wore the pumps and mascara